History of The Simpsons: Acquisition by Disney and future (2019–present)

 In March 2019, following the acquisition of 21st Century Fox by Disney, The Simpsons, among other franchises and studios owned by 21st Century Fox, became properties of The Walt Disney Company.

 On April 11, 2019, it was announced that the series would stream exclusively on Disney+ at launch; as a result, Simpsons World was officially shut down on November 16 of that year, four days after Disney+'s launch.
 Initially, episodes from the first 20 seasons that were originally broadcast in the 4:3 aspect ratio were only available in a cropped 16:9 format, a move which received heavy criticism from fans.
 On May 28, 2020, Disney+ introduced a new feature that allows viewers to toggle between the original 4:3 aspect ratio and the remastered 16:9 ratio for seasons 1–20.

 In May 2019, FXX's sister network Freeform began sharing the off-network rights to the series and began airing it on October 2, 2019.

 As part of the series' 30th anniversary, FXX (in association with Disney+) aired a fourteen-day marathon titled The Simpsons: Plus Sized Holiday Marathon, airing 661 episodes and the movie.
 The marathon premiered exactly 30 years after the series premiere on December 17, 2019, at 8pm ET and concluded on January 1, 2020.

 On February 27, 2020, Disney announced that a second short film based on the series, titled Playdate with Destiny, would release ahead of Pixar's Onward, making it the third piece of Simpsons media to be released in theaters.

 On March 3, 2021, The Simpsons was renewed for a 33rd and 34th season, with a further extension for a 35th and 36th season on January 26, 2023.
+During this time, numerous Simpsons Disney+ shorts began to premiere.

 During the show’s 33rd season, executive producer Matt Selman replaced Al Jean as primary showrunner moving forward, although Jean continued to be showrunner for several episodes each season.
+Holdovers of Season 36 that aired as part of season 37 marked Jean's last credit as primary showrunner, as he returned to his role as consulting producer from this season onward.

 On April 2, 2025, the show was renewed for four additional seasons on Fox, up to a 40th season, with at least 15 episodes each.

+During this period, episodes of the show began to be released as Disney+ exclusives.
+The first was the two-part "O C'mon All Ye Faithful", which was produced as part of season 36.
+For season 37 onward, fifteen episodes will be broadcast on Fox, with two Disney+ exclusive specials planned per season.

+In September 2025, a sequel to The Simpsons Movie was announced with a July 23, 2027 theatrical release.
+It was pushed back to September 3 to avoid competition with A Minecraft Movie Squared.